 Denver Goodwill Programs: Ending the Cycle of Poverty

 We're working to build a better community, one person at a time.
-We have four major programs areas that serve more than 19,000 people in our community each year.
-As one of the leading charities in Colorado, our programs work in our own back yard to improve the quality of life for thousands of Denver residents each year.
-If you're researching charities in Colorado, we thank you for stopping by to review our programs and see first hand how the good in the community gives us the power to do all that we do.
+We have four major program areas that serve more than 19,000 people annually.
+As one of the leading charities in Colorado, our programs work in our own back yard to improve the quality of life for thousands of Coloradans each year.
+Discover how your purchases and donations change lives.

 - We provide career development programs to more than 15,000 teenagers annually